Trekking Vs. Hiking: Understand the Differences in Difficulty, Terrain, and Planning

 What is Hiking?

-Trekking Vs Hiking: The Differences
+Trekking Vs. Hiking: What are The Differences?

 Trekking and hiking have several differences, including: